jaypaulb/Canvus-Go-API/README.md

 - Authentication (API key, login, token refresh)
 - Context support for all requests
 - Centralized error handling
+- **Centralized response validation & retry logic:** All API calls are validated against the request, with robust error handling and automatic retries for transient failures.
+- **Geometry utilities:** Utilities for determining widget containment and overlap (e.g., `WidgetsContainId`, `WidgetsTouchId`, `contains`, `touches`).
 - Pagination and streaming helpers
 - Comprehensive tests and examples